 Fourth, this case presented the Counterclaimants with a choice: either they could argue that "Healthy" was a completed work and that they were entitled to compensation for Lizzo's use of elements of "Healthy" in "Truth Hurts," or they could argue that "Truth Hurts" is, essentially, the end product of a creative process that began with "Heavy" and that they are entitled to be credited and compensated as a joint authors of "Truth Hurts."
 Their position in the motion to dismiss, according to the court, vacillated between the two theories.
 We will have to wait to see which theory they will embrace in their amended counterclaims.
-If their true aim is to seek credit as co-authors - and thereby to obtain not only the economic benefits of co-owning the song, but also the professional benefits (and bragging rights) that flow from having co-written a big hit - then they must follow the second path.
+If their true aim is to seek credit as co-authors - and thereby to obtain not only the economic benefits of co-owning the song, but also the professional benefits (and bragging rights) that flow from having co-written a big hit - then they would stand a better chance if they follow the second path.
 And that path, at least so far, has received a cool reception from the court.

 Finally, this case demonstrates, as so many do, that authorship in the twenty-first century can be messy.
 A single song can be the result of the collaboration of multiple artists, during multiple recording sessions, on multiple days, sometimes over long periods.
 The artists are not always in the same room, at the same time, working together.
 So, the Counterclaimants' allegation that "Truth Hurts" represents the end product of their collaboration with Lizzo is not impossible.
 Time will tell whether the facts will support that allegation (if the Counterclaimants proceed on that theory).